jnkx9c/Artificial-Intelligence/PROJECT.md

 # Semester-long course project

-The [activities](./activities/README.md) that we will cover will help you learn all the background to complete this semester-long course project.
+The course lectures and [activities](https://github.com/badriadhikari/neural-networks-using-tensorflow) provided in the 'Neural networks using Tensorflow' module will help you learn all the background to complete this semester-long course project.

 ## A. Objectives
 The overall goal of working on this semester long project is to learn the foundations of using Tensorflow/Keras to build, train, and evaluate feed-forward neural networks on standard tabular data that can be framed as a classification or a regression problem.
 If you are learning machine learning for the first time, a binary classification problem will probably be easier (not a regression problem).
 A problem is 'binary classification' if your output column is 0 or 1.
 If you are predicting continous values using a pre-cleaned tabular dataset.
 While working on the project you will compare the performance (accuracy, speed, etc.) of various  neural network models including a basic single layer model.
 For a regression problem, the single layer model is a linear regression model, and for a binary classification problem, the single layer model is a logistic regression model.
 You will also learn to investigate "what", "how", and "why" a model makes predictions.
 Following are the restrictions when choosing a dataset: